-We will not tolerate any form of retaliation against any person who has raised an ethical or legal concern in good faith.
-Acting in good faith means that you have made a sincere report in a responsible manner through any of the channels listed above.
+We will not tolerate any form of retaliation against any person who has raised an ethical or legal concern in good faith, including witnesses or any other persons who contribute to an investigation of a reported concern.
+Acting in good faith means that you have made a sincere report in a responsible manner.
 This applies even if your report does not turn out to be an actual violation.